Bug description

 1. Create a Spring Boot MCP server with Spring AI 1.1.0-M1.

-2. Annotate beans with @McpTool
+2. Annotate beans with @McpTool and define tool methods.

-3. Set spring.ai.mcp.server.annotation-scanner.enabled=true
+3. Set spring.ai.mcp.server.annotation-scanner.enabled=true.

 4. Start the server.